♥Happy Valentine’s Day!♥ An appropriate day to highlight a collection of (mostly) love songs in the Archive of World Music:

 Most of these recordings are songs of the nationalist period (1955-1974), a period after which the military regime (1969-1991) became increasingly oppressive.
 During this time, the emergence and success of the popular song had much to do with the roles the radio stations in cities like Mogadishu and Hargeisa assumed in the period leading up to and following independence, in addition to the Somali government’s investment, albeit meager, in the cultural production of poets, playwrights, singers, and musicians.

-Somalia is unique among East African countries, or the rest of the world for that matter, in its cultural unity through language.
+Somalia is unique among East African countries in its cultural unity through language.
 While the country is and has been fraught with political disunity, culture has bound them together.
 The songs in this collection reflect this unity and the importance of song in times of political and social struggle.

 One of the most important functions of popular music in the tumultuous decades from the 1950s to the 1990s involved the ability of artists to weave together tradition with modernity in the face of change and instability.
-Many artists used popular songs as a call to action for unity in as a remedy for tribalism.
+Many artists used popular songs as a call to action against tribalism.
 Some of the songs preached unity through themes of Qaranimo, or Somali nationalism, calling for allegiance to the state.
 Other songs spread ideas of uniting under Islam, charging individuals to look toward the ‘umma (global Islamic community) as a solution to clan rivalry and civil war.

 Another important component of the songs in this collection is the presence of powerful female voices in a patriarchal society.
 In her book, Women’s Voices in a Man’s World: Women and the Pastoral Tradition in Northern Somali Orature, c.
 1899-1980 (1999), Lidwien Kapteijns writes about the nuanced ways in which poetry, including sung poetry and the popular songs of this collection, give voice to female subversion of this patriarchy, highlighting the importance of women in Somali society.
 Many of the love and lament-themed songs that form the qaraami genre were frowned upon by religious authorities and conservative society, especially in the 1950s and 1960s.
 Mixed gender dancing and socialization, women on stage, and themes of love and desire were viewed as irreverent.
 Thus, the women who made a living performing this music were particularly vulnerable to oppression.
 Pressing on, many singers throughout the decades, those such as Magool and Sahra Axmed–both featured in this collection–were heroic in their efforts to change conceptions of art, gender relations, and cultural unity.
 For more on individual artists and songs in the collection, and suggested readings and resources, here is a link to the finding aid to the Maryan “Aryette” Omar Ali Collection.